Via Verde de la Sierra Norte de Sevilla

 back at the parking of the Via Verde

-In the afternoon we drove east to the province of Huelva and to Aracena.
+In the afternoon, we drove east to the province of Huelva and to Aracena.
 The navigation lead us on a minor road of 40 km which was fantastic.
 We cruised on a narrow and curvy road through the hills of the Sierra Morena.
 All we saw for 3 hours was rolling hills covered in oak trees and pastures for pigs, goats, sheep or cattle.
 We passed a dam but no village and the number of cars was close to zero.

 beautiful dam surrounded by endless hills

-crossing the dam with our little caravan
+crossing the dam with our little camper

 Embalse del Pintado on the border to Extremadura